-Also read differences between White Arepas and Yellow Arepas
+You can also check our blog about the differences between White Arepas and Yellow Arepas here:

 What Ways can Arepas be Prepared?

-Oh, the options are endless!
+The options for arepas are endless!
 First of all, you have plenty of options for cooking methods: arepas can be baked, grilled, or deep-fried.
 Depending on what you feel like, you can have them plain, stuff them with fillings, or add tasty toppings.
 You can alter the base recipe, the thickness, and the texture.